Turning the other cheek

 Jesus taught turning the other cheek during the Sermon on the Mount.

-Turning the other cheek is a phrase in Christian doctrine from the Sermon on the Mount that refers to responding to insult without retort.
-This passage is variously interpreted as accepting one's predicament, commanding nonresistance or advocating Christian pacifism.
+"Turn the other cheek" is a phrase in Christian doctrine from the Sermon on the Mount that refers to responding to insult without retort.
+This passage is variously interpreted as accepting one's predicament, commanding nonresistance, or advocating Christian pacifism.

 Scriptural references

 The phrase originates from the Sermon on the Mount in the New Testament.
 In the Gospel of Matthew chapter 5, an alternative for "an eye for an eye" is given by Jesus:

 ^{38}You have heard that it was said, "An eye for an eye and a tooth for a tooth." ^{39}But I say to you, Do not resist the one who is evil.
 But if anyone slaps you on the right cheek, turn to him the other also. ^{40}And if anyone would sue you and take your tunic, let him have your cloak as well. ^{41}And if anyone forces you to go one mile, go with him two miles. ^{42}Give to the one who begs from you, and do not refuse the one who would borrow from you.